Disorientation: the wilderness

 “But he knows the way that I take.
 When he has tried me, I shall come forth like gold.”

-Disorientation is the longest and most dangerous phase, because it feels exactly like abandonment.
+This is the phase of doubt, deconstruction, grief, the dark night — the longest and most dangerous stretch, because it feels exactly like abandonment.
 The exodus is over but the land has not appeared; you are in the neutral zone, and every instinct screams that you are simply lost.
-So we do the two things that wreck people here: we bolt back to Egypt, choosing a familiar bondage over an unbearable uncertainty — or we manufacture a premature, brittle certainty just to make the disorientation stop.
+So you will be tempted to do the two things that wreck people here: bolt back to a familiar bondage rather than endure the uncertainty, or manufacture a brittle, premature certainty just to make the disorientation stop.
+Resist both.
+Do not mistake God's silence for God's absence; the two feel identical and are not the same.
+You may not be able to find Him from inside the fog.

 The grace of this phase is hidden, and it is this: God is not lost merely because you cannot find Him.
 He knows the way you take even when you have lost the map.
 The wilderness is not God's absence; it is God's furnace, and the gold does not come forth in spite of the fire but because of it.
 Do not waste your wilderness trying to escape it.
 Let it try you, and you will come forth like gold.